 Ferti-Comp is a unique product derived from a proprietary composting process developed by our partners at Harvest Quest.
 Mature, stabilized ‘Class AA’ compost is produced using a bacterial catalyst, which enhances the natural biological process of composting.
 The end result is a product that has been shown to have vastly increased numbers of beneficial bacteria when compared to those produced using traditional composting methods.

-Ferti-Comp adds high-quality organic matter to soils and its use can result in reductions in the use of fertilizer, irrigation water, pesticides, and fumigants.
+Ferti-Comp adds high-quality organic matter to soils and its use can result in reductions in the use of fertilizer and irrigation water.

 Ferti-Comp is not a pesticide.
-However, it contains naturally- occurring micro-organisms which may help to suppress soil-borne populations of some plant diseases.
-These beneficial microorganisms do not typically eliminate the disease organism, but reduce their population, thereby minimizing or eliminating their negative impact.
+However, it contains naturally- occurring micro-organisms.
+These beneficial microorganisms do not typically eliminate the disease organism, but may reduce their population, thereby minimizing or eliminating their negative impact.

 Ferti-Comp has many attributes and is very versatile, providing the unique ability to improve the properties of soils physically, chemically, and biologically.
 However, the real benefit of using the product is long-term and is linked to the products organic matter content.
 Organic matter content in soil is essential for soil structure, water holding capacity, microbial activity and overall soil health.

 Many experiments have shown that compost improves the aggregate strength of soils.
 This means that the soil is more resistant to compaction.
 The addition of compost improves friability, porosity, and water permeability meaning roots can penetrate more easily and find nutrients and water.